Opening photo by Paul Gargagliano, Hazel Photo

 Estate grown, small production, hand-crafted wines are available for club members and mailing list subscribers.

-The property is reserved for private farm tours, inn guests, club members and private events.
+The property is reserved for private group farm experiences, inn guests, club members and private events.

 Olive oil, eggs, gifts, farm & ranch goods, and select wines are available for shipping and curbside pick-up.

 Sonoma Volcanic Formation during the Pliocene Age creates dynamic soils of volcanic cobbles and alluvial ash deposit

 Wappo, Pomo and Coastal Miwok People share the land with grizzly bears, tule elk and pronghorn